bump-sh/docs/src/_help/continuous-integration/github-actions.md

 Please note, by default, only files named `{slug}-api.[format]` are deployed.
 Where `{slug}` is a name for your API and `[format]` is either `yaml` or `json`.
 Adjust to your file naming convention using the `filename_pattern:` input.

-Note that it _can_ include `*` wildcard special character, but **must** include the `{slug}` filter to extract your documentation’s slug from the filename.
+The pattern _can_ include `*` wildcard special character, but **must** include the `{slug}` filter to extract your documentation’s slug from the filename.
 The pattern can also have any other optional fixed characters.

 Here’s a practical example.
-Let's assume that you have the following files in your `path/to/apis/` directory:
+Let’s assume that you have the following files in your `path/to/apis/` directory:

 ```
 path/to/apis